mapattacker/nativeplants/README.md

 4) __Generate world map__: Download the shapefiles from Kew Gardens __<a href="http://www.kew.org/gis/tdwg/index.html">website</a>__.
 Do a table join with the csv output using the region names to the shapefile attribute table's corresponding name.
 Use a graduated symbology to show a heatmap of the world based on the accumulative native distributions of the plant species.

+### Notes
+It is possible that GRIN uses some other synonyms that I have not caught and placed in the sqlite tables.
+I will update it if I find more.
+The scraping will fail too when the search result more than 1 result.
+This needs to be decided by the user on which to choose.

 ### License
 My scripts are all MIT licensed.
 However, note that the TDWG data is a "Creative Commons Attribution 4.0 International Public License", and shapefiles are only for non-profit use.
 Please see their websites from the links provided earlier for more information.